• Skip to primary navigation

 • 3 tablespoons of applesauce (bear in mind this will add sweetness).

-I haven’t tested this recipe egg-free so hopefully, you have success with one of these egg replacers, let me know how you get on in the comments below!
+If you make eggless blondies, let me know how you get on in the comments below!

 I haven’t got light brown sugar, can I use white granulated sugar?

 I like to use light brown soft sugar for a couple of reasons.
-Firstly, it contains a small amount of molasses, so it brings a light caramel richness of flavour to the blondies without weighing them down.
-Secondly, the grains are fine, so they melt and dissolve into the butter more easily, which helps with the soft texture of the finished blondies.
+Firstly, it contains a small amount of molasses, bringing a light caramel richness of flavour to the blondies without weighing them down.

-If you don’t have light brown sugar, you could use caster sugar as this is a finer grain than granulated sugar, although the resulting blondies will be a paler shade and a little less caramel in flavour.
-Alternatively, you could use dark brown soft sugar, which will give a darker and richer blondie.
+If you don't have light brown sugar, you could always use caster sugar as it has a finer grain than granulated sugar.
+However, your blondies will probably turn out paler and have a little less caramel in flavour.

-Two stacked Mini Egg blondies on a white plate.
+Three stacked Mini Egg blondies on a white plate.
 Caption reads: step-by-step recipe Mini Egg blondies

 Can I add extra chocolate to this recipe?